oaltun/select_mcq/README.md

 # Tips

-You can edit tex_exam/tpl/main.tex file to your liking.
+You can edit `tex_exam/tpl/main.tex` file to your liking.
 Then re-generate the program.

-There is an example file in tex_exam/tpl/db.
+There is an example file in `tex_exam/tpl/db`.
 You can start building your question db from that file.

 # Caveats and todos

 Originally the cli was named yxslx.
 I will at some point change the cli name.

-If your options are complex, it does not work.
-E.g. if you have multiline content, with tikz graphs, etc. there seems to be a bug that prevents it working.
+If your options are complex, it may not work.
+E.g. if in your options you have multiline content, with tikz graphs, etc. there seems to be a bug that prevents it working.
 If you can find and solve the bug, you are welcome to submit a PR.
+The question part can be complex, no problem.

 # License